Yahoo’s ImageMagick Library Found Leaking Users’ Email Content

 Researcher Found Way To Get Login Details Via Chrome And SCF Files

 A security researcher from Serbian found a way to steal login details via Chrome and SCF files.
 The researcher took two methods – one from the Stuxnet operation and the other was from the Blackhat security conference held in 2015 year.
 He combined these two techniques and focused on SCF files that support Windows Explorer commands.
 It is like LNK files that recover an icon file.
 This type of attack are limited to local area network and in this attack, the researcher created an SCF file, loads its image from URL and once computer loads icon from the server, the server asks and receives login credentials for authentication.

 Historical Data Leak of 560 Million Passwords Revealed by Mackeeper

 Mackeeper disclosed a big data leak for all time as the database contains 560 million passwords.
-The breach dubbed as “mother of all leaks” and after checking with “Have I Been Pwned” there was 243 million unique emails in the database.
+The breach dubbed as the “mother of all leaks” and after checking with “Have I Been Pwned” there were 243 million unique emails in the database.
 However, the data leak was not new but it was collected from various sources like LinkedIn, Dropbox, MySpace, Neopets, RiverCityMedia, and Tumblr.
-It is advisable to change password that should be easy to remember but hard to hack.
+It is advisable to change a password that should be easy to remember but hard to hack.